Competition between superconductivity and nematic order in high-$T_c$ superconductor: Introduction

 It is known that high-$T_c$ superconductor has a $d_{x^2 - y^2}$ energy gap, which vanishes at four nodes, $\left(\pm\frac{\pi}{2}, \pm\frac{\pi}{2}\right)$.
 Therefore, gapless nodal quasiparticles (qps) are present even at the lowest energy in the superconducting phase.
 These nodal qps are believed to be responsible for many anomalous low-temperature properties of the superconducting dome.
-When a nematic QCP exists somewhere in the superconducting dome, as shown in Fig.~1, the fluctuation of nematic order parameter will couple to these nodal qps.
-Such coupling can generate non-Fermi liquid behaviors and other unusual phenomena in the vicinity of nematic QCP \cite{Kim, Huh, Fritz, Xu, Lawler2, WLK, Liu}.
-It may also have significant effects on the interplay between superconductivity and nematic order, which is the topic of this paper.
+When a nematic QCP exists somewhere in the superconducting dome, as shown in Fig.~\ref{Fig_coexist}, the fluctuation of nematic order parameter couples to gapless nodal qps.
+This coupling can generate non-Fermi liquid behaviors and other anomalous phenomena in the vicinity of nematic QCP \cite{Kim, Huh, Fritz, Xu, Lawler2, WLK, Liu}.
+In particular, the ratio $\kappa$ between gap velocity $v_{\Delta}$ and Fermi velocity $v_F$ of nodal qps is driven to vanish, i.e., $\kappa = v_{\Delta}/v_F \rightarrow 0$, by the critical nematic fluctuation \cite{Huh}, leading to extreme velocity anisotropy.
+These unusual behaviors may have significant effects on the interplay between superconductivity and nematic order, which is the topic of this paper.